Get in touch today to request a quote:

 If your foam contains PFOS, it must be removed by the first survey after 1 January 2026 in accordance with SOLAS regulations; it must be safely removed and replaced with approved alternatives.

 Important: Even if you’re technically allowed to use existing PFAS foam until 2035, you cannot replenish it after 23 October 2025 if operating in and out of EU ports.
-For most vessel operators, transitioning to fluorine-free alternatives now is the only practical option.
+For most vessel operators, transitioning to fluorine-free alternatives now is a practical way to plan for compliance and minimise disruption.

 Update records